-The Lay Pastoral Care Team works with our ministers to provide a listening presence to parishioners in need.
-Having completed training, these lay members visit those who—at times of joy, sorrow, or crisis—may wish a supportive visit or phone call.
-Parishioners may initiate visits themselves or be referred to a pastoral member by a minister.
+First Parish in Bedford strives to be a loving community that provides support and care for each of us through both the best and the most difficult of times.
+Based on the first UU principle, to affirm the inherent worth and dignity of every person, the Lay Pastoral Care Team works with our ministers to provide a listening presence to parishioners in need.
+Supervised by the ministers and with guidance from lay leaders with professional expertise, these lay members connect with those who—at times of joy, sorrow, or crisis—may wish a supportive visit, advice about resources, or a friendly phone call.
+Parishioners may initiate contact themselves or be referred to a pastoral care team member by a minister or fellow parishioner.

-Read more about the Lay Pastoral Care Team on the Committees page.
+Current members of the Lay Pastoral Care Team